Upside Down (2012 film): Plot

 Meanwhile, as his cosmetic cream is very important for the company, Adam presents it in the lecture hall.
 When Eden enters and discovers his true identity, she flees.
 Adam runs to find her but Bob's ID, having been fired, lands him in trouble.
 He escapes to Bob's and he shows him that mixing liquids from both gravity fields can make a hybrid solution that resists both fields and simply floats between the two.
 Adam then reveals that he didn't give Trans-world the main secret ingredient of his compound, leaving the company unable to manufacture the product without him.

 With Bob's help, he goes back to the Dos Mundos restaurant where he had met with Eden and finds out she has begun to remember him.
 But the police arrive and he has to run.
 Upon returning to his planet, he goes to the mountain top where they had met, and she comes to meet him again as they had long ago.
 The police arrest Eden while Adam falls the remaining distance between worlds, surviving thanks to his inverse matter vest.
 Trans-world agrees to drop the charges against Eden if Adam gives them his formula and never contacts her again.

 Adam returns to his old life, believing he will never see her again.
 But Eden goes to Bob for help.
 He finds Adam and shows him he can stay Down without the help of the opposite-matter accoutrements, using Adam's methods to negate the effect of gravity.
-Bob tells him he had purchased the beauty cream patent under Albert compagny name before Trans-world.
-Then tells Adam he has a "date".
+Bob tells him he had purchased the beauty cream patent under the name Albert and Co. before Trans-world.
+Additionally, Bob also tells Adam that he has a "date".

 The film ends with Eden revealing she has become pregnant with twins, and the camera zooms far out to reveal towering skyscrapers on both sides, showing that the anti-gravity formula allowed the Down world to become prosperous, as well as children from both sides interacting through basketball.